mkruijver/ibdsegments/README.md

 The **ibdsegments** package offers functions related to identity by descent (IBD) probability for pedigree members.
-Both the discrete case (identity coefficients) and the continuous case (segments length) are treated using a Hidden Markov Model (HMM) approach.
-Key functionality
+Both the discrete case (identity states) and the continuous case (segment lengths) are treated using a Hidden Markov Model (HMM) approach.
+Key functionality includes:
-includes:

 - Computing identity coefficients for two pedigree members
 - Random sampling of IBD segments